- Native to Europe.

 - Biennial or short lived perennial.

-- Blue flowers on upper part of stalk.
+- Blue, purple or pink flowers on upper part of stalk.

-- Small stiff hairs on stem and leaves.
+- Small stiff hairs on stem and leaves, leaves feel rough.

 Consequences of invasion